p100mma/simil_clq_clustering/README.md

 1. [CliqueSimNet_overview](https://htmlpreview.github.io/?https://github.com/p100mma/simil_clq_clustering/blob/main/docs/CliqueSimNet_overview.html) contains additional algorithmic details and some motivating examples of properties of cliques found by our methods.
 2. [BRCA_initial_selection](https://htmlpreview.github.io/?https://github.com/p100mma/simil_clq_clustering/blob/main/docs/BRCA_initial_selection.html) contains summary of our initial comparison of all different variants on gene coexpression networks.
+3. [DBscan_parameters](https://htmlpreview.github.io/?https://github.com/p100mma/simil_clq_clustering/blob/main/docs/DBscan_parameters.html) shows how the `eps` parameter for DB-scan was choosen for all the datasets on which it was tested.
-3. [Leuk_18_tables]() displays extended table of Adjusted Rand Index of all 14 tested methods under all applicable thresholding scenarios.
+4. [Leuk_18_tables]() displays extended table of Adjusted Rand Index of all 14 tested methods under all applicable thresholding scenarios.

 `.rds` file contains one of used datasets (another one is on zenodo repository, see below).
 Provided `.R` scripts reproduce our results fully from theese files.